PropertiesDemo

 LabelsBundle.properties LabelsBundle_de.properties LabelsBundle_fr.properties

-program creates the Locale
+PropertiesDemo program creates the Locale

 objects as follows:

-objects should match the properties files
+Locale objects should match the properties files

 created in the previous two steps.
 For example, the

-object corresponds to the
+Locale.FRENCH object corresponds to the

-file.
+LabelsBundle_fr.properties file.
 The

-has no matching
+Locale.ENGLISH has no matching

-file, so the default file will
+LabelsBundle_en.properties file, so the default file will

 be used.

-, the properties files, and
+Locale, the properties files, and

-are related.
+the ResourceBundle are related.
 To create the

-, invoke the getBundle
+ResourceBundle, invoke the getBundlemethod,

-specifying the base name and Locale
+specifying the base name and Locale:

-method first looks for a class file that
+The getBundle method first looks for a class file that

-matches the base name and the Locale
+matches the base name and the Locale.
+If it can't find a

 class file, it then checks for properties files.
 In the

-program we're backing the
+PropertiesDemo program we're backing the

-with properties files instead of class
+ResourceBundle with properties files instead of class

 files.
-When the getBundle
+When the getBundle method locates the correct

 properties file, it returns a PropertyResourceBundle